 Seal off access doors, air vents, and cracks

 Winter winds can quickly freeze exposed water pipes.
 However, do not plug air vents your furnace or water heater need for proper ventilation.

 In case of a water leak, everyone in the family needs to know where it is and what it does.
-Click here for more information on how to turn the water on/off to your home.
 It’s usually where the water line comes into your house from the street (near the hose bib).
 Maintaining low heat in your home does not necessarily ensure that your pipes will not freeze during extremely cold weather events.
 However, taking the precautions mentioned above could help with your heating efficiency and save you the headaches and expense of frozen or broken pipes.